utahrobotics/usr-ws-2023/README.md

 ## Coding Style
 ### Overall
 Top level directories in `src` should contain *significant* content.
 The most common type of folder would be a ROS package.
 Another would be global dependencies.
 Creating these should be a team decision.
 Only add code within the top level directories, and ensure that the code is used in those directories and not anywhere else.
+Follow the layout of a package as well; There is a rightful place for all files, and putting stuff in the wrong place can lead to confusion.

 All scripts, regardless of programming language, should be kept small.
 Big scripts are candidates for refactoring, or reconsideration.
 Remember, the easiest code to read, write, and debug is no code.
 If your script is getting to big, you may want to do some research to see if there is a library that does at least some of what you need.